 The joint venture American Bridge-Fluor is the lead contractor.

-Included in the $2 billion amount is some $125 million to be used to resolve claims by bridge contractors that must do extra work to complete
+Included in the $2 billion amount is some $125 million to be used to resolve claims by bridge contractors that must do extra work to complete the eastern end of the suspension span where the giant cable will be anchored.

 "This is a very complex part of the bridge," said Tony Anziano, Caltrans toll bridge program manager.